 Security Deposits in Davao: How Much, Your Rights, Getting It Back

-The security deposit is the single largest upfront cost when renting in Davao City, often PHP 14,000–50,000 (early 2026) depending on your rent.
-It’s also the most common source of disputes between tenants and landlords.
-Philippine law sets clear limits on how much a landlord can collect and what they can deduct, but enforcing those rights requires knowing exactly what the law says and what steps to take when a landlord pushes back.
-This guide covers the legal framework, common deposit problems in Davao, and the step-by-step process for getting your money back.
+The law is actually clear.
+RA 9653 and Civil Code Articles 1654–1688 set hard limits on how much a landlord can collect and what can be deducted.
+Enforcing those rights is a different story.
+It takes knowing exactly what the statute says and what steps to take when a landlord pushes back.
+This guide walks through the legal framework, the deposit problems Davao renters hit most often, and the step-by-step process for getting the money back.
+Most deposit disputes start at the contract, so cross-check the lease red flags that quietly weaken your refund claim before you sign anything.
 For a broader overview of renter protections, see the renting guide.

 What Does the Law Say About Security Deposits?